Quest Magazine - Home

 Close protection top-up training from the SIA

-On 1 April 2022, the SIA introduced an updated close protection qualification for new applicants to the sector.
-The updated qualification features four new units, covering:
+As of 1 April 2022, the SIA implemented an updated close protection qualification for those new to the sector.
+This updated qualification introduces four new units, covering:

-2. knowledge of door supervisor responsibilities (including protecting vulnerable people)
+2. Understanding of door supervisor responsibilities (including the protection of vulnerable individuals)

-4. personal skills, surveillance awareness, search procedures, foot drills, venue security, journey management reconnaissance, and preparing and carrying out a close protection assignment.
+4. Personal skills, surveillance awareness, search procedures, foot drills, venue security, journey management reconnaissance, and the preparation and execution of a close protection assignment.

-In addition, the existing units that cover the theoretical and practical aspects of working as a close protection operative have been refreshed.
+In addition, the existing units that delve into the theoretical and practical aspects of working as a close protection operative have been refreshed.

-From October 2022, the SIA introduced top-up training for close protection operatives who apply to renew their SIA licence.
-This takes five days to complete.
+Starting from October 2022, the SIA introduced top-up training for close protection operatives applying to renew their SIA licence.
+This training is designed to be completed in five days.

 Use your ELC